cdlhub/documentation/md/DataConversionComponents.md

 ### occurrence
 The occurrence file is required for certain output components which, in the reference model, are leccalc, pltcalc and aalcalc.
 In general, some form of event occurence file is required for any output which involves the calculation of loss metrics over a period of time.
 The occurrence file assigns occurrences of the event_ids to numbered periods.
 A period can represent any length of time, such as a year or 2 years, or 18 months.
 The output metrics such as mean, standard deviation or loss exceedance probabilities are with respect to the chosen period length.
 Most commonly, the period of interest is a year.

 The occurrence file also includes date fields.
-There are two options for providing the date;
+There are two formats for providing the date;
 * occ_year, occ_month, occ_day.
 These are all integers representing occurrence year, month and day.
 * occ_date_id: An integer representing an offset number of days relative to some arbitrary base date.